cheatham1/GetStartedBook/the_display_histograms.md

 Therefore, any net momentum in the transverse direction indicates missing transverse momentum.

 Missing transverse momentum is used to infer the presence of non-detectable particles such as the neutrino.
-It is expected to be a signature of many predicted physics events that contain particles that do not interact with the detector, for example the lightest [supersymmetric](http://home.cern/scientists/updates/2013/10/supersymmetry-searches-atlas) particle.
+It is also expected to be a signature of many predicted physics events beyond the Standard Model, for example the lightest [supersymmetric](http://home.cern/scientists/updates/2013/10/supersymmetry-searches-atlas) particle.

 The standard abbreviation for missing transverse momentum is MET, for historical reasons.